eyalz800/zpp_bits/README.md

     }
 };
 ```
-It is however done automatically if your class is using member based serialization with `zpp::bits::members`,
-rather than an explicit serialization function.

 It's also possible to do this directly from a vector or span of trivially copyable types,
 this time we use `bytes` instead of `as_bytes` because we convert the contents of the vector